Original Publish Date: May, 03 2018

 For providers, it is important to know which children should be excluded or sent home.
 These are only first steps since the nature of the day care environment contributes to the spread of illness among children.

 Recognize that otitis media is not considered a communicable disease in the strict sense.
+A number of studies have shown that otitis media occurs more frequently in day care children than in children minded at home.
 Yet, many of the conditions that predispose children to the development of middle ear effusion are considered communicable.

 The following guidelines are useful in determining when to exclude children from day care.
 Children who have the following symptoms should be excluded from the child care setting until 1) a physician has certified the symptoms are not associated with an infectious agent or the child is no longer a threat to the health of other children at the center, or 2) the symptoms have subsided.